emanuellima1/msc-research/notebooks/README.md

 # Rendered Notebooks

-Notebooks rendered in HTML will be automatically committed here by a Github Action.
+Notebooks rendered in HTML are to be put here.